CSpoorthi/XAI_Based_Rainfall_Prediction_App/README.md

 Copy code
 git clone <repository_link>

-Dataset: The preprocessed data, cleaned_data.csv, is used for model training.
+Dataset: The preprocessed data, cleaned_data.csv and crops.csv is used for model training.

 Model Training: The model is trained in Jupyter Notebook or Google Colab using the cleaned data.
 Ensure that the dependencies listed in the requirements.txt file are installed.